haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-upgrade.md

 An updated file is generated with a module list and configuration settings at `/app/etc/config.php`.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Important: For an upgrade, you will delete `config.php`.
+重要: For an upgrade, you will delete `config.php`.
 Once this file is added to your code, you should not delete it.
 If you need to remove or edit settings, you must manually edit the file to make changes.
 </div>

 ## Verify and upgrade your extensions {#extensions}